dkval18/dkval18.github.io/about.markdown

 When I don't understand another's point of view, **ask questions**.
 Questions drive answers, and questions drive solutions.
 In the search of answering questions, I use data science and computer programming to find answers.
-And once I do, I want to share my viewpoint wiht you.
+And once I do, I want to share my viewpoint with you.
 Come with me as we ask questions and find answers based on the data around us.
 No quick answers, no easy way out.